Primitive asymptotics in $\phi^4$ vector theory: Introduction

-One way to improve the control of scalar field theory is to extend the field to an $N$-dimensional vector and demand invariance of the theory under $\O(N)$ symmetry transformations.
-Famously, this allows for another perturbative expansion using $\frac 1 N$ as expansion parameter; it often yields interesting results since low-order contributions in one expansion can reappear as nonperturbative effects in the other expansion.
-The large-$N$ expansion of $\O(N)$-symmetric theories has been studied extensively starting from the 1970s \cite{dolan_symmetry_1974,schnitzer_hartree_1974,coleman_spontaneous_1974,vasilev_simple_1981,vasiliev_1_1981,vasiliev_1_1982}, reviews include \cite{zinn-justin_vector_1998,moshe_quantum_2003}.
-The limit is dominated by \enquote{bubble} graphs, which are chains of 1-loop multiedges (\emph{fish} graphs).
-Large-$N$ expansions have also been fruitful with respect to the number $N_f$ of fermions, such as in the Gross-Neveu model \cite{gross_dynamical_1974}, see e.g. \cite{boehmer_large_2009,gracey_large_2018}.
-In quantum chromodynamics \cite{thooft_planar_1974} and matrix models \cite{difrancesco_2d_2004}, planar graphs dominate the large-$N$ expansion.
-Generalizing to higher rank tensors leads to certain restricted classes of graphs in the large-$N$ limit \cite{gurau_notes_2022,jepsen_rg_2024}.
-These so-called melonic diagrams have an iterative structure, too.
-In particular, insertion of melonic diagrams does not change the degree \cite{gurau_random_2016} and reducing all melonic subdiagrams leads to so-called schemes \cite{gurau_regular_2016}.
-This is similar to the recursive structure of subdivergences, but the notion of primitive graphs is finer than that of schemes: inserting a scheme into a scheme yields again a scheme; but inserting a primitive into a primitive gives by definition a non-primitive graph.
-In particular, schemes are not necessarily primitive.
+One way to improve the control of scalar field theory is to extend the field to an $N$-dimensional vector and demand invariance of the theory under $\O(N)$ symmetry transformations; this setup is called \emph{vector model}.
+It allows for another perturbative expansion, using $\frac 1 N$ as expansion parameter.
+This large-$N$ expansion of $\O(N)$ symmetric scalar theories has been studied extensively starting from the 1970s \cite{dolan_symmetry_1974,schnitzer_hartree_1974,vasilev_simple_1981,abbott_bound_1976,vasiliev_1_1981,vasiliev_1_1982}, reviews include \cite{zinn-justin_vector_1998,moshe_quantum_2003}.
+The limit is dominated by \enquote{bubble} graphs, which are chains of 1-loop multiedges (\emph{fish} graphs, \cref{fig:fish}).
+Analogous large-$N$ expansions have also been fruitful for example in the Gross-Neveu model \cite{boehmer_large_2009,gracey_large_2018}, in gauge theories \cite{thooft_planar_1974}, or in matrix models \cite{bessis_quantum_1980,difrancesco_2d_2004}.
+Specifically for higher rank tensors, the large-$N$ limit is dominated by the so-called melonic graphs \cite{gurau_notes_2022,jepsen_rg_2024}.
+Melonic graphs have an iterative structure, where insertion of melonic graphs does not change the degree \cite{gurau_random_2016} and reducing all melonic subgraphs leads to so-called schemes \cite{gurau_regular_2016}.
+However, we stress that this recursive structure is distinct from the one of primitives; in particular, schemes are not necessarily primitive.

-Here we will focus on the properties of primitive graphs of $\O(N)$-symmetric $\phi^4_4$ theory.
-Being subleading in the large-$N$ limit, they have not received particular attention in the literature yet.
+Being subleading in the large-$N$ limit of $O(N)$ symmetric $\phi^4_4$ theory, primitive graphs have not received particular attention in the large-$N$ literature yet.
 The present article is meant to fill that gap.
-There are a number of reasons to undertake this endeavor:
+There are a number of reasons to undertake this endeavour: